bkacjios/lua-mumble/README.md

 [Click here for a list of supported audio formats](https://libsndfile.github.io/libsndfile/formats.html)

+All audio will be resampled to 48000 Hz and remixed to stereo.

 ``` lua
 -- Returns if this audio stream is currently playing or not
 Boolean isplaying = mumble.audiostream:isPlaying()